4 Marijuana Stocks to Buy for the Big 2020 Rebound (Once Coronavirus Fears Fade)

 Source: Shutterstock

-The cannabis market’s biggest and most important company, Canopy Growth, delivered strong third quarter numbers in mid-February which showed that things are moving in the right direction.
+The cannabis market’s biggest and most important company, Canopy Growth, looks ripe for a big second-half rebound for three big reasons.

+First, the company has the cash to withstand a near-term demand impact from the coronavirus.
+With $1.6 billion in cash and investments, two to three months of sluggish demand will simply be absorbed by the balance sheet.

-In the third quarter, Canopy: 1) reversed declining volume and revenue trends, and posted meaningfully positive revenue and volume growth, 2) reported gross margin expansion, and 3) reported a narrower adjusted loss versus the previous quarter.
-In other words, the quarter checked off every box investors wanted it to — rebounding top-line growth, improving margins, and narrowing losses.
+Second, Canopy reported numbers in mid-February which imply that this company had a ton of momentum coming into this crisis.
+That is, in the third quarter, Canopy: 1) reversed declining volume and revenue trends, 2) reported gross margin expansion, and 3) reported a narrower adjusted loss versus the previous quarter.

-And they did so emphatically, not just marginally.
-“We had expected only small improvements from the prior quarter, but Canopy is showing a meaningful progression,” wrote MKM Partners analyst Bill Kirk in a note following Canopy’s earnings.

-Of course, this was all before the coronavirus pandemic.
-So long as the virus keeps spreading throughout North America, the company’s improving financial trends likely won’t persist.
+Third, this robust momentum should come back once the virus fades.
+Canada will proceed with more aggressive retail store openings.
+The cannabis supply glut in Canada will be reduced thanks to production cuts.
+New vapes and edibles products will invigorate demand.

 Cronos (CRON)

-Note: [Editor’s note: “4 Marijuana Stocks to Buy for the Big 2020 Rebound” is regularly updated to include the most relevant information available.]